-The COVID-19 pandemic pressed pause on global travel, temporarily causing aviation-related carbon emissions to decrease 48 percent from 2019 totals.
+In the early days of the COVID-19 pandemic, global travel paused, temporarily causing aviation-related carbon emissions to decrease 48 percent from 2019 totals.
 Unfortunately, the pandemic also caused global tourism to falter.
 Many businesses that relied on tourists—from airlines to restaurants to tour companies—were forced to shutter for good.

 In the pandemic's wake, opportunities exist to rebuild the way we travel with better and more sustainable outcomes in mind.
 Below is a closer look at three ways to get started taking better care of the planet the next time you travel.